 Let's move on to the comment settings.
-In the "Settings" → "Discussion" section of your WordPress dashboard you can already see how complex the basics alone are.
-But don't worry: I will explain each relevant point below.
+In the item "Settings" → "Discussion" in your WordPress Dashboard you can already see how complex the basics alone are.
+But don't worry: In the following I will explain every relevant point.

 Default settings for posts